grumpyjames/birding-almanac/features/a-200-bird-year/part-31-the-last-days-in-scotland.md

 #### Tulloch Moor

-We attempt an off piste stop on the advice of Gordon and one of the RSPB wardens, at Tulloch Moor.
+We attempt an off-piste stop on the advice of Gordon and one of the RSPB wardens, at Tulloch Moor.
 This mostly just leads to aggravation - we don't really know where we're going, and it's borderline too hot to move around in direct sunlight.
 A switch to flipflops helps a bit to